 Understanding Key Metrics

-• What each metric means and why it matters for your bakery
+• What each key business metric means and why it matters

-• How to use metrics to track business health and growth
+• How to use these metrics to make smarter business decisions

 Revenue

-Revenue is the total income from all your orders.
-This is the money customers pay you before any costs are deducted.
-It's the starting point for understanding your business size and growth.
+Revenue is the total income from all your orders before any costs are subtracted.
+This is the money customers pay you for cakes, pastries, and other baked goods.

 Profit Margin

-Profit Margin shows what percentage of your revenue is actual profit after costs.
-It's calculated as (Revenue − Costs) ÷ Revenue × 100.
+Profit Margin shows what percentage of your revenue is actual profit after all costs are paid.
+It's calculated as: (Revenue − Costs) ÷ Revenue.

 Customer Lifetime Value (CLV)